kareem0088/kareem0088/README.md

 ## 📚 Foundational Literature & Core Methodologies
 My technical approach and code architecture are deeply rooted in the practical methodologies outlined in these foundational texts:

-- 📖 **Practical Statistics for Data Scientists (O'Reilly):** Solidified my quantitative mindset, prioritizing hypothesis testing, data distributions, and statistical rigor over mere code execution.
+- 📖 **Practical Statistics for Data Scientists (O'Reilly):** Solidified my quantitative mindset, prioritizing hypothesis testing and statistical rigor.
-- 📖 **Data Science from Scratch (O'Reilly):** Taught me how to build core machine learning algorithms and math fundamentals from the ground up to truly understand their internal structural logic.
+- 📖 **Data Science from Scratch (O'Reilly):** Taught me how to build core machine learning algorithms and math fundamentals from the ground up.
-- 📖 **Python for Data Analysis (O'Reilly):** Mastered advanced data wrangling, cleaning, and vectorization techniques using Pandas and NumPy directly from the library's creator.
+- 📖 **Python for Data Analysis (O'Reilly):** Mastered advanced data wrangling and vectorization techniques directly from the library's creator.
-- 📖 **Python Data Science Handbook (O'Reilly):** Deepened my expertise in utilizing the core Python data stack for robust exploratory visualizations and algorithmic deployment.
+- 📖 **Python Data Science Handbook (O'Reilly):** Deepened my expertise in utilizing the core Python data stack for robust deployments.

 <br/>